srimanbadhri/Python-Lesson/_episodes/02-starting-with-data.md

 ### Calculating Statistics From Data In A Pandas DataFrame

 We've read our data into Python.
 Next, let's perform some quick summary statistics to learn more about the data that we're working with.
-We might want to know how many animals were collected in each site, or how many of each species were caught.
 We can perform summary stats quickly using groups.
-But first we need to figure out what we want to group by.
+Butfirst we need to figure out what we want to group by.

 Let's begin by exploring our data: